Shanon Slack

-Shanon Slack (born April 23, 1983) is an American mixed martial artist who competes in Bellator's featherweight division.
+Shanon Slack (born April 23, 1983) is a retired American mixed martial artist who competed in Bellator's featherweight division.
+He later attended law school, and currently works as an attorney.

 Background

 Slack lived his early life in Chicago, but his family moved to Richmond, Virginia when he was in the 6th grade.
 In wrestling, he was a high school All American as a senior, wrestled at Cerritos College where he won All-American honors and the California JUCO title then Fresno State and Old Dominion and trained at the Olympic Training Center.

 After the 2008 Olympic trials, Slack moved to California and began working as a financial analyst.
 Soon after, he gained interest in mixed martial arts and met Dominick Cruz.
 He trained with Cruz in California at the Alliance MMA then went on to coach top MMA fighters Junior Dos Santos, Rodrigo Noguiera, and Rogerio Noguiera in Brazil.
 Then, in 2009 he was invited to train at Black House, a Brazilian fighting team.

 Slack was also one of the coaches of Team Cruz in The Ultimate Fighter: Live.